 There is no guarantee if and when a realisation of value from one of the investments will happen, or of the costs associated in securing a realisation, and the Board will closely monitor progress.
 It recognises that its investments have a level of risk associated with them and is somewhat reliant on their continued performance within their markets.
-However, following the £6.9m no-fault settlement received in relation to the UK Proceedings, the Board believes that the Company now has sufficient cash reserves to fully defend its position in the US Proceedings.
+However, the Board believes that the Company has sufficient cash reserves to fully defend its position in the US Proceedings.